christinalegaki/seip_assignment_1_2026/README.md

 Follow these sequential steps to set up, run, and verify the infrastructure on your local machine.

 ### Prerequisites
-Fist of all, make sure we have Docker Desktop open and running in the background before starting.
+Fist of all, make sure you have Docker Desktop open and running in the background before starting.

 ### Step 1: Clone the Repository
 Open your terminal and download your repository copy: